SteviLen420/TQE_simulation/TQE_BLACK_HOLE_CLEANUP_AND_RENEWAL.md

 During evaporation $S_{\text{BH}}$ decreases while $S_{\text{rad}}$ rises by an even larger amount, leaving $S_{\text{tot}}$ non-decreasing.
 Once all black holes have vanished, only a thin bath of radiation with temperature $T_{\text{dS}}$ remains, chemical potentials approach zero, and free energy $F \to 0$.
 This is the classic heat-death configuration in which $\beta(t) \to 0$ in the TQE cycle.

 **Interpretation.** The generalized second law is the macroscopic codification of $f(E,I)$’s drift toward unity.
-As long as $S_{\text{tot}}$ keeps climbing, any residual orientation dissipates.
+As long as $S_{\text{tot}}$ keeps climbing, any residual orientation dissipates—each $I$-channel I keep tabs on flattens, even though I still treat their relative utility as an open question.
 When $F \to 0$, no amount of microscopic juggling can restore the bias; there is simply no free energy to power new complexity.
 Thus entropy accounting is the audit trail that proves the universe has genuinely entered the neutral phase required for a future reset.

 ## 4. Renewal Channels Beyond Heat Death